John Williamson (Canadian politician): Member of Parliament

-As a Member of Parliament, Williamson has focused on issues relating to protecting taxpayer funds from waste and corruption, development of natural resources, crime reduction, and protecting firearms ownership.
+As a Member of Parliament, Williamson has focused on issues relating to protecting taxpayer funds from waste and corruption, the development of natural resources, crime reduction, and protecting firearms ownership.

+He was elected chair of the Canadian House of Commons Standing Committee on Public Accounts in the 45th Canadian Parliament in 2025.

 Policy positions

 Sunshine lists

 Williamson has called repeatedly for the creation of a federal Sunshine list that would publish the salary information of public servants who earn over $100,000 per year, as is done in some provinces.
 For example, Williamson seconded Brent Rathgeber's Private Member's Bill C-461 when the bill was first introduced and then upon reintroduction.
 This bill would have required the public disclosure of the names and salaries of every federal employee earning in excess of $188,000.
 Williamson suggested that the threshold should be set at $157,000, the rate of pay of MPs at the time.

 Bill C-30

 On multiple occasions, Williamson has spoken up against his own government policies, such as Bill C-30, a bill that ignited controversy about online anonymity and was eventually withdrawn.